Structuring Preferred Equity Investments in Real Estate Ventures: Impact of True Equity vs. "Debt-Like" Equity

 The panel will review these and other key issues:

 - What are the primary benefits and risks of PEIs compared to other equity investments or mezzanine financing?

-- How should counsel to a preferred equity investor address potential default, change in control, or bankruptcy by the financing recipient?
+- How should preferred equity investor counsel address potential default, change in control, or bankruptcy by the financing recipient?

-- What are the most crucial tax consequences that can arise out of preferred equity financing and how can counsel anticipate and mitigate those consequences?
+- What are the most crucial tax consequences arising from preferred equity financing, and how can counsel anticipate and mitigate those consequences?